-- 7. The term human microbiota refers to the population of microorganisms (bacteria, viruses, fungi, protozoa) living in internal compartments and on the surface of human beings.
-This statement aims to describe the current state of knowledge of changes in the population and function of the gut microbiota caused by exposure to components of, and contaminants present in the diet and the effects of the gut microbiota in modulating the toxicity of those substances.
-There is a substantial body of literature on this topic, therefore this paper has used relatively narrow search terms and thus 9s a representative rather than comprehensive survey of the microbiota and their interaction with ingested xenobiotics. - 8.
-Unless stated otherwise, the general information on the gut microbiota in this introduction (paragraphs 1-23) is taken from reviews by Rowland et al (2018), Jandhyala et al (2015) and Hollister et al (2014). - 9.
-The majority of the internal and external compartments of the human body are inhabited by microorganisms.
+3 The majority of the internal and external compartments of the human body are inhabited by microorganisms.
 By far the greatest number and variety of microorganisms is present in the digestive tract, predominantly in the caecum.
-The majority of these are bacteria that fall into the phyla of the Gram-negative Bacteroidetes and the Gram-positive Firmicutes.
-Other relatively abundant phyla are the Actinobacteria, the Proteobacteria and the Verrucomicrobia but the full range of species varies from site to site and individual to individual and depends upon diet (David et al, 2014) and locality. - 10.
-Although estimates vary, the number of organisms in the gut appears to exceed that of human cells in the whole body.
+The most studied of these are bacteria that fall into the phyla of the Gram-negative Bacteroidetes and the Gram-positive Firmicutes.
+Other relatively abundant phyla are the Actinobacteria, the Proteobacteria and the Verrucomicrobia but the full range of species varies from site to site and from individual to individual and depends upon diet (David et al, 2014) and locality.
+This statement concentrates on the bacteria since the majority of the scientific literature relates to them.
+The terms microbiome (defined more precisely below) and flora are also used as synonyms for the microbiota in this Statement as well as in the literature.

+4 Although estimates vary, the number of organisms in the gut appears to exceed that of human cells in the whole body.
 Estimates of microbe/human cell ratios have decreased in recent years from 10:1 to about 1.3:1 but this depends upon the definition of a cell, for example, whether erythrocytes and platelets can be considered as true cells.
 (Sender et al, 2016).
 The commonly cited figures are that 5,000 to 10,000 species, or perhaps many more may be represented, although an individual may harbour many fewer species than this.
-The gene set of the gut microbiota the microbiome is estimated at about 3 million genes, or about 150 times that of the human genome.
-All of the above values are estimates and numbers will vary between individuals
+The gene set of the gut microbiota - the precise definition of the term (gut) microbiome - is estimated at about 3 million genes, or about 150 times that of the human genome.
+All of the above values are estimates and numbers will vary between individuals.